 sudo apt install --only-upgrade unrar

-If the repository version is still too old, ask the archive creator to re-compress with a smaller dictionary size or a more compatible RAR format setting.
+If the upgraded package still cannot open the archive, ask the archive creator to re-compress it with a smaller dictionary size or a more compatible RAR format.

 Password-protected archives display this error when the password is wrong or contains special characters that the shell interprets: